Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 A domestic partner for health insurance is someone you're in a long-term, marriage-like relationship with but aren't married to.
 This applies to both same-sex and opposite-sex couples.

-Domestic partner qualifications vary between insurance companies and states, but most require that you:
+Domestic partner qualifications vary by insurance company and state, but most require that you:

 • Live together in the same home